 It’s good to evaluate the above every 3 months, and then every 1-2 months thereafter to ensure you’re getting a full yet also recent picture of your brand.

 In turn, after you’ve looked at your data, you want to make sure you move fast with it.
 Once you see something is working well, churn out that content.
 Get more up on your blog or website for your consumers to engage with.

 Another thing to consider as we go into 2017, is the things that matter to consumers.
 Consumers are searching on their mobile for things that matter to them at that very moment.
 In moments like this, it is more likely about being both mobile and local.
 Ensure your product/brand is accessible on a local basis.
-For example if you have key markets, ensure your product is available to your consumers via online or in store.
-If it’s only in store, ensure it’s able to be searched online so the consumer knows where to find it.
+For example, if you have key markets, ensure your product is available to your consumers online or in-store.
+If it’s only in-store, ensure it’s able to be searched online so the consumer knows where to find it.
 If it’s online, ensure the purchase process is simple and easy.
 Whether it’s through a third party or your own site, be sure your consumer feels safe with the purchase, and also finds it convenient.
-So convenient that they can pay through an app or your website in minutes of finding it.
+So convenient that they can pay through an app or your website within minutes of finding it.

 Lastly, don’t forget to be nimble.
 Be ready to change your tactics, and try new ones.
-The brands who fall behind are the ones who are unwilling to change and try.
+The brands that fall behind are the ones that are unwilling to change and try.
 Ensure your success by being the ones who do.